 Understanding seasonal variations

-The hospitality sector is seasonal.
-In other words, booking rates will naturally vary depending upon the time of the year.
-Currently, It’s important to have advanced management tools to appreciate these fluctuations to better predict factors such as occupancy rates and return on investment (ROI).
+The hospitality sector experiences seasonal fluctuations, meaning booking rates naturally vary throughout the year.
+Advanced management tools are crucial to understand these fluctuations and predict factors like occupancy rates and return on investment (ROI).

 Developing dynamic pricing models

-These are some of the very same reasons why online aggregators such as TripAdvisor and Booking.com will partially base their client reviews on value for money.
-Properties should therefore adopt a more dynamic pricing structure.
-This will help to account for the seasonal variations mentioned above while simultaneously highlighting the fact that management appreciates the needs of the average visitor.
+This is why online aggregators like TripAdvisor and Booking.com often base client reviews partially on value for money.
+Properties should therefore adopt a dynamic pricing structure to accommodate seasonal variations while demonstrating an understanding of the average visitor's needs.

 Embracing the digital edge and the Internet of Things